Science Says Pregnancy Changes Women's Brains — Women Everywhere Say 'No Sh*t'

-A new study published in the journal Nature Neuroscience shows that pregnancy reduces certain areas of our brain’s gray matter.
-It looks like the areas being reduced probably affect how a pregnant woman interprets the actions, intentions, and feelings of others — and these symptoms can last up to two years.
+A study published in the journal Nature Neuroscience shows that pregnancy reduces certain areas of our brain’s gray matter.
+It looks like the areas being reduced probably affect how a pregnant woman interprets the actions, intentions, and feelings of others — and these symptoms can last up to two years, as pregnancy brain turns into mom brain.

 And to that I say, well, no shit, science.
 New mothers are so focused on keeping people alive and not dying ourselves, that the “feelings” of others besides our new sweet bundle of work…don’t really matter to us.